2800 Meridian Parkway, Suite 175

 Ready to hear something painfully obvious?
 Your hearing is vitally important.
-As simple of an idea as that seems, many people do not know how to properly protect their ears and their hearing.
+As simple of an idea as that seems, many people do not know how to properly protect the health of their ears.
 Once a person’s hearing is damaged, there is no way to repair it and the condition may worsen over time.
-While there are plenty of ways to fend off hearing loss, we want to highlight five ways to protect your ears and your hearing.
+While there are plenty of ways to fend off hearing loss, we want to highlight five ways to protect ear health.

 Turn the Volume Down